 , 195

 Name Date of Birth

-Name of parent or guardian
+Name of parent or guard ian

-Post Office
+Post Office County

-What school did you last att tend?
+What school did you las at attend?

 When?
 What grade were you in?

-Did you complete this grade?
-If not, how much of the work
+Did you complete this go rade?If not, how much of the work

-What grade do you think yo ou can enter?
+What grade do you thin

-of study in catalog)
+(See co ourse of study in catalog)

-Have you ever been suspende
+Have you ever been susp pended or expelled from school?

 If so, why?
 Do you smoke cigarettes?

 Do you agree to refrain from the use of profane language, gambling,

-and intoxicating drinks while e connected with this institution?
+and intoxicating drinks while connected with this institution?

-Té ann anton this ashaal de as

-ou promise to be a diligent student, to n, and obey all regulations?
+If you enter this school do you promise to be a diligent student, to

+be loyal to the instit tution, and obey all regulations?

-Who will pay your expenses s while here?
+Who will pay your exp enses while here?

-(Signed)

-(Name of Applicant)
+(Signed) (Name of Applicant)

-NOTE-The answers to the o questions must be written by applicant
+Nome m the questions must be unitten by applicant